HK-Bus-ETA/hk-bus-time-between-stops/README.md

 # hk-bus-time-between-stops

-This repository hosts an **experimental attempt** to fetch and calculate the journey times between bus stops and MTR/Light Rail stations where services are available in Hong Kong.
+This repository hosts an **experimental attempt** to fetch and calculate the estimated journey times between bus stops, MTR Stations and Light Rail stops where ETA services are available in Hong Kong.
+The results seems to be quite close to the official estimates from the transport operators.

 It essentially works by looking at the distance between stops/stations and the ETA difference between them on services the stops at them consecutively.
 Values are averaged out over time in hopes of getting more and more accurate.